 Business Valuation for Mergers & Acquisitions

 Mergers and acquisitions involve complex financial, strategic, and operational considerations.
-A business valuation provides an independent and structured assessment of value, helping buyers and sellers evaluate opportunities, negotiate terms, and assess whether a transaction is economically justified.
+A business appraisal provides an independent and structured assessment of value, helping buyers and sellers evaluate opportunities, negotiate terms, and assess whether a transaction is economically justified.

 When a Valuation Becomes the Deal-Breaker

-• Sell-Side Defense: Establishing a “floor” value for your enterprise so you can confidently reject low-ball offers and negotiate from a position of data-driven strength.
+- Sell-Side Defense: Establishing a “floor” value for your enterprise so you can confidently reject low-ball offers and negotiate from a position of data-driven strength.
 For owners preparing specifically to sell a business, see Business Valuation for the Sale of a Business.

 Key Valuation Considerations